renee-dub/My_Portfolio/README.md

 This is my personal portfolio.

-I am starting out as a full-stack developer and am excited to share what I can do 👩‍💻
+I am starting out as a full-stack developer and am excited to share my work 👩‍💻

 I have purposefully kept my portfolio clean and simple, and will let my projects do the talking.